Skip to content

 Does Talcum Powder Cause Ovarian Cancer?

-Talc is a silicate mineral (magnesium silicate) that is found in the earth next to asbestos, which is a known carcinogen.
-Because it absorbs moisture and reduces friction, talc has been used for more than a century in talcum powder products, including products used by women for feminine hygiene purposes.
-These talc powder products include:
+Talc is a naturally occurring mineral composed of magnesium silicate, often found in deposits in close proximity to asbestos, a known carcinogen.
+Owing to its absorbent and friction reduction nature, talc has been used for more than a century in talcum powder products, including those marketed to women for feminine hygiene.
+Some common products include:

-• Johnson & Johnson’s Baby Powder and Johnson & Johnson’s Shower to Shower
+• Johnson & Johnson’s Baby Powder and Shower to Shower

 • Colgate Palmolive’s Cashmere Bouquet